 Most cats with cardiomyopathy are brought to veterinarians either because owners noticed that their pet is breathing faster than normal or because of hind leg weakness or hind leg paralysis.
 Resting breathing rate in cats is quite variable; but normal cats take less than 30 breaths per minute.
 If your cat’s respiratory rate falls into the normal range after a week on its medications, that is a very good sign.
 When paralysis and leg weakness were the issues, more mobility and less apparent pain are what veterinarians are looking for and what owners should be too.

 Frequent repeat laboratory tests, like NT-proBNP and echocardiographic parameters (results) are no better in judging a cat’s positive or negative response to medications than is a perceptive owner’s feedback.
-Besides, frequent pet hospital visits involve stress and possible anesthetic and restraint requirements that can make matters worse (=decompensate a clinically stable cat). (ref1, rptref2)
+Besides, frequent pet hospital visits involve stress and possible anesthetic and restraint requirements that can make matters worse (= decompensate a clinically stable cat).

 Collapse, increased exercise intolerance (weakness & lethargy) , a new or worsening cough, decreased appetite, the worsening of paralysis or pain are all reasons to immediately contact your veterinarian.

-Corticosteroid medications (eg prednisolone,methylprednisolone), given orally or by injection, are best avoided in cats with all types of heart problems. (ref) as should major life changes such as the introduction of new cats and lifestyle changes.
-When you travel, never board these cats – hire a pet sitter that comes to your home (a stay at a pet “resort” is never a happy experience for a cat).
+Corticosteroid medications (eg prednisolone, methylprednisolone, prednisone etc.), given orally or by injection, are best avoided in cats with all types of heart problems.
+That class of medication encourages fluid buildup in the body.
+Major life changes such as the introduction of new cats and lifestyle changes are also best avoided.
+When you travel, never board cats with heart or other serious health issues.
+The stress of unfamiliar settings is too great.
+Instead, hire an experienced pet sitter who comes to your home.
+A stay at a “pet resort” is never a happy experience for a cat.

 How Much Longer Might My Cat Live?

-A French group of veterinarians looking back over their data found that ordinary domestic shorthair cats, Persians and Chartreux cats tended to survive longer than other breeds after the diagnosis of HCM was made.
+A French group of veterinarians looking back over their data found that ordinary domestic short-hair cats, Persians and Chartreux cats tended to survive longer than other breeds after the diagnosis of HCM was made.
 They had no explanation for that.
 Breeds that did the poorest in terms of survival time were Maine Coon (~2.5 years) and Sphinx (~3.5 years).
-Perhaps a hint that different genetic defects – all with the ability to cause HCM – are present in different cat breeds (ref)
+Perhaps a hint that different genetic defects – all with the ability to cause HCM – are present in different cat breeds.
+Ask me for Trehiou-Sechi.

 Angell Memorial Hospital is the premier SPCA hospital in Boston and one of the best on the Eastern U.S. seaboard.
 In a 2017 website interview, they mention that the owners of HCM cats presented with blood clot paralysis (Feline Aortic Thromboembolism = FATE) are not vigorously encourage to begin medication or extreme measures to prolong their cat’s lives.
 Perhaps that is because they know that long term successes are scant and because they know that cats resent prolonged medication, manipulation and extreme measures.
 Euthanasia at the time of presentation is their most common outcome.
 But when owners of FATE cats elect treatment anyway, only approximately 50% of the cats survived long enough to be discharged from their hospital.